rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 * create the onnx model from the pipeline:

-  When converting a model to ONNX, the initial types are required. sklearn does not store information about the training data, so it is not always possible to retrieve the number of features or their types.
+  When converting a model to ONNX, the initial types are required. sklearn does not store information about the training data, so retrieving the number of features or their types is not always possible.
 For this reason, convert\_sklearn contains an argument called initial\_types to define the model input types.

       ``initial_types = [('categorical_data', StringTensorType(shape=[None, 9])),
           ('numeric_data', FloatTensorType([None, 20]))]